Super Metroid: Legacy

 Super Metroid is often regarded as one of the greatest video games of all time.
-Jeremy Parish of USgamer remarked that Super Metroid is a "kind of game you can return to time and again and always come away with some fresh insight or observation."
+Jeremy Parish of USgamer wrote that Super Metroid is a "game you can return to time and again and always come away with some fresh insight or observation".
+Chris Hoffman of Nintendo Power wrote that Super Metroid is "truly one of the best", noting that the game "set a new standard for side-scrolling adventure games."
 Andrew Webster of Ars Technica found the game's atmosphere impressive, and noted that the developers had perfected the aspect on solitude, a concept introduced in the first Metroid game.
-Game Informer writer Joe Juba cited the game's ending as "one of the most memorable and empowering moments in gaming history."
-In 2009, Official Nintendo Magazine called the game "Challenging, deep and undeniably epic", placing it 24th on a list of the greatest Nintendo games.
+Game Informer writer Joe Juba cited the game's ending as "one of the most memorable and empowering moments in gaming history".
+In 2009, Official Nintendo Magazine called the game "challenging, deep and undeniably epic", placing it 24th on a list of the greatest Nintendo games.

-As Super Metroid gave players awards based on how quick it took them to complete the game, it has become a popular choice for speedrunning, a style of play in which the player intends to complete the game as quickly as possible for the purpose of competition.
+As Super Metroid gives the player awards based on how long it took them to complete the game, and because its open-ended structure lends well to sequence breaking, it has become a popular choice for speedrunning, a style of play in which the player intends to complete the game as quickly as possible.
 Super Metroid, alongside Konami's 1997 game Castlevania: Symphony of the Night, is also credited for establishing the "Metroidvania" genre.
 It was cited as an influence on other Metroidvania games, including Shadow Complex and Axiom Verge.

-Several ROM hacks for Super Metroid were released by fans, which added new features that are not included in the original game.
+Several ROM hacks were released by fans, which add new features.
 Super Metroid: Redesign, created by "drewseph" in 2006, features new items, expanded areas and modified physics.
-In 2011, a Japanese hacker named "SB" released a ROM hack titled Metroid: Super Zero Mission, which intends to combine elements from Super Metroid and Metroid: Zero Mission.
+In 2011, a Japanese hacker named "SB" released, Metroid: Super Zero Mission, which intends to combine elements from Super Metroid and Metroid: Zero Mission.
+Later hacks, such as Hyper Metroid by "RealRed" and Super Junkoid by "P. Yoshi", add altered game mechanics, graphics and new stories.